JustBlackBird/bluethroat/README.md

 ## Terms of Use

-Bluethroat is licensed under the terms of [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).
+Bluethroat is licensed under the terms of [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0). © Dmitriy Simushev